URL shortener with Nitro on Cloudflare Pages

 })

-This route will display a form where the user can enter a URL to shorten.
-When the form is submitted, it will send a POST request to the /create
+This route will present a form enabling users to input a URL to shorten.
+Upon form submission, a POST request is sent to the /create route.

 interface LayoutProps {